Thinking about taking your family to Phillip Island?

 - Visitor Centre – Find out more about the island’s history and browse the gift shop.

 4. Koala Conservation Centre

 See koalas up close in their natural habitat on the treetop boardwalks at the Koala Conservation Centre.

-The Australian bushland area is also home to an abundance of bird life and other animals including bats, wallabies and echidnas.
+The Australian bushland area is also home to an abundance of bird life, wallabies and echidnas.

 The interpretive centre will help you learn more about koalas including their history on Phillip Island, or perhaps go behind the scenes with a ranger on a ‘Koala Eco-Explorer Tour’ – you never know what you’ll discover!